Executive Peer Global Events

 Speaker: Marcia Poletti, Head of European System Change, Octopus Energy

-European Power Distribution & Smartgrid europe KEYNOTE SESSIONS
+European Power Distribution/Transmission & Smartgrid europe SESSIONS | Day 1 Wednesday 6th May

 Strengthening TSO–DSO Cooperation and Cybersecurity in Power System Control